Netryon/security-writeups/TryHackMe-Junior-Security-Analyst-Intro.md

-# TryHackMe – Junior Security Analyst Intro (Room 1)
+# TryHackMe – Junior Security Analyst Intro

-**Room:** Junior Security Analyst Intro (first of 3 in the path)
+**Path:** Junior Security Analyst Intro
 **Platform:** TryHackMe
 **Focus:** SOC role, team structure, and a simulated day-in-the-life alert workflow.

 ---

-## What the room covered
+## What was covered

 1. **Your role and team** – You play a junior analyst; your team is the SOC team.
-The room reinforces that you’re part of the Security Operations Center.
+The module reinforces that you’re part of the Security Operations Center.
 2. **SOC team structure** – Introduced roles: Senior Analyst, SOC Engineer, SOC Manager, Incident Responder, and what each typically does.
 No quiz; informational.
 3. **Day in the life** – A simulated alert dashboard with Critical, Medium, and Low alerts.
 You work through one malicious alert from triage to escalation to firewall block.